fresh-minds/functional-matchmaking-kata/readme.md

     Then I should elect the most appropriate hosts for those matches

     Accept:
-      Hosts should be as low-latency as possible
+      Hosts should be as low-latency as possible.
+      Only hosts with canHost = true should be selected.

 ### Story 2 - Balancing games